haoxins/haoxins.github.io/archived/2021-database-graph-in-action.md

     that the current traverser be copied to each branch of the `union()` step in order to run.

+* **Denormalizing** graph data
+  - **precalculated** fields and **duplicated** data
+  - *copying* data into multiple locations at write time to increase performance at read time
+  - In a graph database, denormalization is all about *reducing the length of the traversal* required to get from our starting point to the ending data.

+* **Precalculated fields** are properties of a vertex or edge that store the result of performing a calculation at write time to allow quick retrieval of the data at read time.

 ## Building traversals using known walks

 ## Working with subgraphs